 When it comes to the practicality of setting up feasible mining operations on the lunar surface, nobody has figured out an actionable plan.
 SpaceX is aiming to solve a significant cost barrier by developing reusable rockets, which could allow for cheaper transport of mined materials from the Moon back to Earth.
-Assuming the reusable rocket solution works, a lunar mining colony would have to make use of an unprecedented amount of innovative mining technologies, with automated or remote-control machinery that requires minimal human oversight a necessary component.
+Assuming the reusable rocket solution works, a lunar mining colony would have to make use of an unprecedented amount of innovative mining technologies, with automated or remote-control machinery and pumps that requires minimal human oversight a necessary component.
 While miners on Earth have been steadily taking on these kinds of technologies, developing, building and transporting machinery that could work on the Moon is no easy feat.

 Before it can even begin, Moon mining would require existing infrastructure on the lunar surface.
 Given the presence of water on the Moon, there is the potential for some form of long-term human settlement.
 3D printing could be the key to infrastructure, allowing material and equipment to be manufactured on the Moon itself.

 What would the effects of Moon mining be, and is it even legal?